JohnMurray/busan/README.md

 I'm not currently considering code contributions at the moment as the project is still in its infancy, and I'm still working out the design.
 However, I am open to suggestions and feedback.
-If you have any ideas or suggestions, please open an issue for discussion.
+If you have any ideas or suggestions, please start a discussion.
 I'd also be interested in hearing about real-world use-cases that are not well-supported by other Rust-based actor implementations.